stephenfewer/grinder/Readme.md

 * Users can view all of the crashes in the system and sort them by node, target, fuzzer, type, hash, time or count.

+* Users can view crash statistics for the fuzzers, including total and unique crashes per fuzzer and the targets each fuzzer is generating crashes on.

 * Users can hide all duplicate crashes so as to only show unique crashes in the system in order to easily manage new crashes as they occur.

 * Users can assign crashes to one another as well as mark a particular crash as interesting, exploitable, uninteresting or unknown.